Methodology

 - A guarantee of supplement safety or efficacy

-Always consult a qualified healthcare provider before starting, stopping, or changing any supplement or medication regimen—especially if you have existing health conditions or take prescription medications.
+Always consult a qualified healthcare provider before starting, stopping, or changing any supplement or medication.